 Audi Sport Team Valvoline driver Kelvin van der Linde arrived at Mount Panorama this week for the Bathurst 12 Hour one lesson smarter than a year ago.
 The South African was on his way last year to a podium finish, possibly even the win, when he made an uncharacteristic mistake and slid into the unforgiving concrete wall at The Esses.
-Now, Van der Linde is back with the same combination that came so close in 2018 and if the first practise sessions are any indication, he’s is back to make this one count.
+Now, Van der Linde is back with the same combination that came so close in 2018 and if the first practice sessions are any indication, he’s is back to make this one count.

 “It’s exciting coming back now not as a rookie anymore,” Van der Linde says.